VanLaser/analog-controls-for-armored-core-ps2/README.md

 The turn left / turn right analog displacement has two zones:

 - inside deadzone, turn speed converges to zero
-- outside deadzone, turn speed is proportional to joystick displacement (AC: Nine Breaker formulas)
+- outside deadzone, turn ~~speed~~ acceleration is proportional to joystick displacement (AC: Nine Breaker formulas)

 Note that you won't be able to turn or look faster than before, just smoother.